 Hypocalcemia may get better without treatment, especially if there are no symptoms.

 Early hypocalcemia most often goes away in a few days.
 Babies with late hypocalcemia

-may have calcium added to their infant formula.
-Or they may get calcium in an IV.
+may have calcium supplements in their feedings or in an IV.

 Key points about hypocalcemia in the newborn